Go and the OpenAPI Ecosystem

 Introduction

-When developing a Production Backend server with Go, one of the first challenges most developers encounter is:
+When developing a production backend server in the Go language, one of the primary challenges almost all developers encounter first is the following:

-Upon researching this issue, one quickly realizes the benefits of writing documentation compliant with the OpenAPI specification, and naturally, one begins searching for libraries that integrate with OpenAPI.
-However, even after making this decision, another problem arises:
+Upon some investigation, one realizes the benefit of creating documentation that adheres to the OpenAPI specification and naturally seeks libraries that integrate with OpenAPI.
+However, even after making this decision, another problem arises.

-This document is a brief introduction to libraries, written for Go beginners who are experiencing this situation.
-It is written as of late 2024, and it is recommended that you always check the latest updates as the language ecosystem is constantly evolving.
+This document is a brief introduction to libraries written for Go beginners who are experiencing this situation.
+This document was written based on the end of 2024, and as the language ecosystem is always fluid, it is recommended to reference this while also keeping abreast of the latest developments.

 As you may already know, OpenAPI is a specification for clearly defining and documenting REST APIs.
-It defines API endpoints, requests, and response formats in YAML or JSON, which helps developers, as well as front-end and back-end teams, automate code generation, reducing meaningless repetition and minor human errors.
+It defines API endpoints, requests, and response formats in YAML or JSON, which not only helps developers but also automates the generation of frontend and backend code, thereby reducing meaningless repetition and minimizing minor human errors.

-To seamlessly integrate OpenAPI with a project, libraries in the Go ecosystem largely adopt one of the following three strategies:
+To seamlessly integrate OpenAPI into projects, libraries in the Go ecosystem generally adopt the following three strategies:

 1. Combining Go Comments into OpenAPI Specification Documents

-One of the challenging aspects of developing APIs according to OpenAPI is that the actual documentation and the code implementing it exist as separate files in completely different locations.
-As a result, it is surprisingly common to update the code without updating the documentation, or update the documentation without updating the code.
+One of the difficulties when developing APIs according to OpenAPI is that the actual documentation and the code implementing it exist in separate files at completely different locations.
+Consequently, it is surprisingly frequent to update the code but forget to update the documentation, or update the documentation but fail to update the code.

-1. You modify the logic for an API in a file such as ./internal/server/user.go.
+- If the logic for an API is modified in a file such as

-Writing API documentation in the form of Go comments can alleviate this problem to some extent.
-Since the code and documentation are in one place, you can update the comments along with the code.
-There are tools that automatically generate OpenAPI specification documents based on these comments.
+Writing API documentation in the form of Go comments can mitigate this issue to some extent.
+Since the code and documentation are co-located, comments can be updated alongside code modifications.
+Tools exist that automatically generate OpenAPI specification documents based on these comments.

 A representative project is Swag.
-Swag parses Go code comments and generates OpenAPI 2 format documents.
-The usage is simple.
-You write comments in the format defined by each library above the handler functions.
+Swag parses comments in Go code to generate OpenAPI 2 format documents.
+Its usage is straightforward: one simply writes comments above handler functions according to the format defined by each library.

 1// @Summary Create user